Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Volatility Forecasting

-\subsection{Time-series forecasting with deep learning}
+As described briefly in \secref{sec:related_work}, GARCH models are generalized versions of ARCH models, incorporating previous conditional variances ($\sigma^{2}_{t-n}$) when calculating the present conditional variance, as well as the previous squared logarithmic returns ($r^{2}_{t-m}$).
+Specifically, the mathematical formula for GARCH$(m, n)$ is defined as:

+On the other hand, (H)AR-RV models the realized volatility using the realized volatility as input.
+Heterogeneity (H) is achieved by different horizons for realized volatility, namely daily ($d$), weekly ($w$) and monthly ($m$).
+The HAR-RV model is defined as follows:

+In consideration of the available data format and the determined time horizon of analysis, we only inputted the daily RV values with 5-day lags, making our classical econometric baseline a standard AR-RV without heterogeneous horizons.

+\subsection{Time-Series Forecasting with Deep Learning}

 RNN-based models are popular for financial applications.
-They have also been successfully explored as models that utilize Twitter data to analyze the cryptocurrency market~\cite{rel_3_cnn_lstm_crypto, rel_9_comp_study}.
+They have also been successfully explored as models that utilize Twitter data to analyse the cryptocurrency market~\cite{rel_3_cnn_lstm_crypto, rel_9_comp_study}.
 However, convolutional networks have consistently shown similar or better results in a variety of tasks with fewer number of parameters~\cite{RNNvsTCN}.
 RNNs also seem to have a shorter effective memory than their convolutional counterparts~\cite{RNNvsTCN}.
 Despite theoretically infinite receptive fields, RNNs suffer from inherent exploding/vanishing gradient problems, and are susceptible to neuron saturation because of the sigmoid activations.
+RNN-based models have different variations that utilize gating mechanisms to extract more sophisticated and long-term information from the data, but the most appropriate variation is task-dependent~\cite{chung2014gru}.

 In order to select the most appropriate deep learning architecture that can be further expanded to incorporate social media data in the incoming tasks, we first compared LSTM, GRU and TCN using solely the price data as the input.
 As the autoregressive models have already proven to be remarkably successful in volatility forecasting~\cite{ARCH_HAR}, we expect deep architectures to at least perform as well as these baselines.